-Having an exposed tooth root can be a problem, but there are a few things you can do to make it go away.
+Having an loose gum flap between teeth can be a problem, but there are a few things you can do to make it go away.
 In this article, we’ll discuss what causes this and how to get rid of it.

 What Are Tooth Roots?

 Luckily, there is a solution.
 There are several types of dental treatment available to restore your smile and improve your overall health.
 One of the more popular methods is gum graft surgery.

 Other methods include a dental veneer and more traditional braces.
 The best ways to avoid this problem include a thorough oral care routine and a healthy diet.
 If you are interested in getting a smile that lasts a lifetime, contact Charleston, SC dentist John Rink today.
 He can discuss your dental health options and help you decide which treatments are right for you.
 One of the most common dental problems is a receding gum line.
 The best way to prevent this problem is to keep your gums in good shape through regular brushing and flossing.
 It is also a good idea to see a dentist every six months.
 This is particularly important if you have a family history of gum disease.
 The most common form of gum disease is gingivitis.
 You may also want to see a dentist if you are suffering from a mouth ulcer.

 Having an exposed tooth root is not a good thing.
 If the root is exposed it can cause pain, swelling and discoloration.
 It may also require extra oral hygiene.
 The best way to prevent an exposed tooth root is to maintain a good dental health routine.

 The top of the line is to brush and floss regularly.
 Avoiding sticky or sugary foods can also help.
 In addition to proper dental hygiene, regular dental checkups are also important.
 Taking care of your teeth can help you avoid gum disease and other dental ailments.